St Paul's Church, Auckland: 21st century

 From 2019 to 2022, St Paul's Restoration leader Esther Grant, heritage & conservation architects Salmond Reed Architects and structural & seismic engineers worked to repair, strengthen and refresh the church building.
 Seismic strengthening was needed to reach building standards changed after the 2011 Christchurch earthquake.
 On 5 March 2020, Ngāti Whātua Ōrākei led a blessing for the work, and St Paul's thanked the descendants of Apihai Te Kawau for the gift of the land on which the church was built.
 Huge timelines telling the stories of Ngāti Whātua Ōrākei and St Paul's were installed side by side on the scaffold hoardings during the Phase 2 work that was completed in 2020.
 Future work planned includes renewing the main roof with slate, further increasing seismic strength, restoring the interior, installing stained glass in the clerestory and building the spire.

 In 2020, Reverend Dr Nathan McLellan was ordained as a priest into the tikanga Māori Te Pīhopatanga o Te Tai Tokerau and, uniquely, was then licensed by Bishop Ross Bay to minister at St Paul’s, which is a part of the tikanga pākehā Auckland Anglican Diocese.

 Due to government and diocese restrictions during the 2020 to 2022 COVID-19 pandemic, for a total 52 weeks St Paul's, led by vicar Reverend Jonny Grant, replaced services and events in its buildings with 400 pre-recorded and live online videos that received a total of 436,700 views, including its first online-only Christmas services in 2021.

 On 13 December 2023, Reverend Pete Watson was inducted as the 13th Vicar of St Paul's.
 He came from the Wellington Diocese where he was Vicar of Masterton and Archdeacon of Wairarapa.

-In 2025, St Paul's had a staff of 17 which included a vicar, two assistant priests, a worship leader, four other full time employees, three part time, three additional Sunday workers and three contractors.
+In 2025, St Paul's had 690 people over 18 years old on the parish roll, and a staff of 17 which included a vicar, two assistant priests, a worship leader, four other full time employees, three part time, three additional Sunday workers and three contractors.